 Contact information: The name, address and telephone number of the provider that delivers the notice must appear above the title of the form.
 The provider’s registered logo may be used.

 Member number: Providers may fill in the enrollee’s unique medical record or other identification number.
-Note that the enrollee’s HIC number may not be used.
+Note that the enrollee’s HIC number must not be used.

 THE EFFECTIVE DATE YOUR {INSERT TYPE} SERVICES WILL END: {Insert Effective Date}: Fill in the type of services ending, {home health, skilled nursing, or comprehensive outpatient rehabilitation services} and the actual date the service will end.
 Note that the date should be in no less than 12-point type.
 If handwritten, notice entries must be at least as large as 12- point type and legible.